bosley/sxs/VISION_TODO.md

 Then we culd maintain parity with structure of definition and intent, also opening up lots of pre-processor type commands which may ellucidate new pathways by-way of widening the conceptual scope as I implement it,.

+We should diagram "the weird realm" somewhere to see this top-down